 “What is it?”

-Roderick was looking at Nichols, his skull caved in by the Inspector’s heavy blow to the head, and at the ceiling, a bullet hole in the plaster.
-He couldn’t say this with certainty, but judging from the angle, he believed that whoever shot Lord Connor had been lying on the floor with Connor pinned on top of him.
-Again, he couldn’t be certain, but he imagined Connor had been shot in the head.
-He looked back to Nichols, contemplating the holes he’d put in the man’s chest, which had done nothing at all to stop him.
-It had taken a blow to the head to put him down, just—he suspected—as it had with Connor.
+Roderick lookedlooked at Nichols, his skull caved in by the Inspector’s heavy blow to the head, and then at the ceiling, at a bullet hole in the plaster.
+He couldn’t say this with certainty, but judging from the angle of entry, whoever shot Lord Connor had been lying on the floor with Connor pinned on top of him.
+He looked back to Nichols, contemplating the holes he’d put in the man’s chest which had done nothing at all to stop him.
+It had taken a blow to the head to put him down, just as—he suspected—it had with Connor.

 “I believe I know what happened to Lord Connor,” he muttered, almost to himself.